 - “Most extreme weather phenomena have not become more extreme, more deadly, or more destructive” – False

-Overall, we rate Principia Scientific International (PSI) a strong conspiracy and Pseudoscience website that promotes anti-vaccine propaganda and frequent misinformation regarding climate change.
-(D. Van Zandt 7/18/2017) Updated (2/15/2021)
+Overall, we rate Principia Scientific International (PSI) a strong conspiracy and Pseudoscience website promoting anti-vaccine propaganda and frequent misinformation regarding climate change.
+(D. Van Zandt 7/18/2017) Updated (3/10/2021)